folio-org/mod-settings/README.md

 To read this type of setting, the client must have `settings.owner.read.`scope.

-With 'read' in this contexts we mean able to read the content of the setting.
+With 'read' in this context we mean able to read the content of the setting.
 With 'write' in this context we modify storage using POST, PUT and DELETE.